 Free Canonical Tag Checker

 Scan your website for canonical tag issues that hurt SEO and AI search visibility.
-We'll crawl up to 5 pages and report problems instantly.
+We'll analyze your page and report problems instantly.

 What is a Canonical Tag?